Tolga-Karahan/Probability-and-Statistics/README.md

 # Probability-and-Statistics
-Contains course material and my exercises
+Contains course material and my exercises</br>
 Some editing will be made